danielsaidi/DocumentKit/README.md

 DocumentKit adds more capabilities to `DocumentGroup`-based iOS apps.

-Unlike regular SwiftUI apps, document-based apps have a `DocumentGroup` root scene, into which you can load a custom document view.
-It's a powerful way for apps to edit documents and store them on device and in the cloud.

-However, document apps are currently very limited when it comes to customizations.
-For instance, you can't add custom toolbar items to the document browser, and since a `DocumentGroup` doesn't have a view until you open a document, you can't present initial onboarding screens or modals from it.
+`DocumentGroup`-based apps are limited when it comes to customization.
+For instance, you can't add any custom items to the document browser toolbar, and since it has no view until you open a document, you can't present any initial onboarding screens or modals from it.

 DocumentKit lets you do all these things, to let you create a better app experience for your document-based apps.

-DocumentKit supports `iOS 14` and later.